Polysaccharide: Glycogen

-In the liver hepatocytes, glycogen can compose up to 8 percent (100–120 grams in an adult) of the fresh weight soon after a meal.
+In the liver hepatocytes, glycogen comprises up to 8 percent (100–120 grams in an adult) of the fresh weight soon after a meal.
 Only the glycogen stored in the liver can be made accessible to other organs.
 In the muscles, glycogen is found in a low concentration of one to two percent of the muscle mass.
 The amount of glycogen stored in the body—especially within the muscles, liver, and red blood cells—varies with physical activity, basal metabolic rate, and eating habits such as intermittent fasting.
 Small amounts of glycogen are found in the kidneys and even smaller amounts in certain glial cells in the brain and white blood cells.
 The uterus also stores glycogen during pregnancy to nourish the embryo.

 Glycogen is composed of a branched chain of glucose residues.
-It is stored in liver and muscles.
+It is primarily stored in the liver and muscles.